-- i.
-How to sustain and maintain working relationships with students with EBD and to respond to their expressions of emotional needs. - ii.
-How positive behaviour can be promoted in students with EBD.
+- How to sustain and maintain working relationships with students with EBD and to respond to their expressions of emotional needs. - ii.
+How positive behaviour can be promoted in students with EBD. - iii.
+Teaching students with EBD self-regulation strategies.

 These contents are relevant in order to build the capacity of teachers to understand and work with their own emotions and those of the students.
 In other words, such training is important to increase teachers' self-efficacy in the management of students with EBD.